jsantell/node-link-injection/README.md

 Development
 ---

-Run `npm build` to build the coffee into JavaScript.
+Run `make` in the project root to build the coffee into JavaScript.
 Run `npm test` from project root -- requires `mocha` to be installed globally